 To put it simply, you’ll need long skirts or pants that cover your knees.
 No ripped jeans.
 No flip-flops (sandals okay).
 And no tank tops.
 Refer to my Free E-Book for the most thorough dress code.

-Address: The Grand Palace – Na Phra Lan Rd, Phra Borom Maha Ratchawang, Phra Nakhon, Bangkok 10200
+- Address: Na Phra Lan Rd, Phra Borom Maha Ratchawang, Phra Nakhon, Bangkok 10200

 See the Reclining Buddha at Wat Pho

-Next on our local list of things to do in Bangkok is to see the Reclining Buddha, a 46 meters long and 15 meters high golden statue inside the sanctuary of Wat Pho.
+Next on our local list of things to do in Bangkok is to see the Reclining Buddha, a 46-meter-long and 15-meter-high golden statue inside the sanctuary of Wat Pho.
 The sight alone is magnificent.
 If you’d like to get a little superstitious, you can also drop 108 coins into the monk bowls lined up around the statue for good luck.

 You can also get the true UNESCO-listed traditional Thai massage here inside Wat Pho.
 Because guess what… Wat Pho was the FIRST medical school in the country, pioneering holistic Thai massage and still turning out the best masseurs every year.

-Location: Piers are located about every 5-10 minutes walk along both sides of the Chaophraya River.
+- Location: Piers are located about every 5-10 minutes walk along both sides of the Chaopraya River.

 Visit Wat Arun